ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ## Domain model

-In our domain model, we capture entities and relationships to provide a high-level abstraction of the system's static structure with a focus on its business logic of our Chirp!-system.
+In our domain model, we capture entities and relationships to provide a high-level abstraction of the system's static structure, thereby centering the focus on the business logic of our Chirp!-system.
 We provide a complete diagram below:

 ![Domain model UML](./diagrams/DomainModelGroup9-Sketch.png)
 At the highest level in this diagram, we have Chirp.Core, Chirp.Infrastructre, Chirp&#46;Web, wherein certain classes are contained.
 Apart from this, we have references to external libraries such as AspNetCoreIdentity and FluentValidation.